openvar/variantValidator/VariantValidator/modules/exon_numbering.md

 Outline Exon Numbering Problem
 ------------------------------
 The aim of this project was to incorporate an exon numbering feature into VariantValidator, such that when a variant is searched it will provide an output of the exon position of that variant.
+This was determined to be a useful feature for users of VariantValidator as it could automate finding the exon/intron location of a patient's variant, and avoid spending extra time having to find this out from VEP, or manually from a genome browser.
+More information on the User Story can be found at this [Git issue](https://github.com/openvar/variantValidator/issues/258).

 The first thing to determine the context of how the exon numbering should be done.
 Three suggestions were made:
 1. Exon in the context of individual transcripts
 2. Exon in the context of the whole gene
 3. Classical numbering